 This arrangement is not in your best interest because the agent will have a conflict of interest.
 An agent working both ends of the deal is “more likely to do and say whatever it takes to make the sale happen, even if it's not favorable to the sellers,” Grosso said.

-Ron Lennox, owner of Lennox Home Buyers in Houston, advises pricing your home for immediate interest.
+Ron Lennox, owner of Lennox Home Buyers in Houston, advised pricing your home for immediate interest.
 When potential buyers and their agents look for properties, they often filter their search in favor of newly listed homes and by price range, he said.

 Agents may try to list the home at a higher price than necessary to get more money for the seller and a higher commission for themselves, but this strategy can backfire, Lennox explained.
 For example, if you list your property at $203,000, you will exclude buyers with a budget of $200,000 or less, unnecessarily shrinking your pool of prospects.